-Football Queensland (FQ) and Total Tools are pleased to announce Sunshine Coast Football’s Isaac Priest as the Referee of the Month for July.
+Football Queensland (FQ) are pleased to announce Sunshine Coast Football’s Isaac Priest as the Referee of the Month for July.

-18-year-old Priest was nominated by FQ State Referee Manager David Wiebe following a strong performance at the recent FQ Community Cup and will receive a prize, thanks to FQ referee sponsor, Total Tools.
+18-year-old Priest was nominated by FQ State Referee Manager David Wiebe following a strong performance at the recent FQ Community Cup.

 Priest was recently named Referee of the Tournament at the inaugural state-wide tournament in Mackay, where he took charge of the Under 16s Grand Final.

 “Isaac was chosen not only because of the mentorship, guidance and leadership that he exhibited at the FQ Community Cup, but because he shows these qualities every time, week in and week out as a referee,” Wiebe said.